jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "New key share extension for Classic McEliece algorithms"
+title: New key share extension for Classic McEliece algorithms
 category: standard

 docname: draft-wagner-tls-keysharepqc-latest